ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 Is there reason to believe this to be true?
 Yes, with the following explanation: It takes large amounts of capital for both rational parties discussed so far to enact their strategies.
 For instance, a protective put strategy requires owning the stock, which requires capital, while shorting a put contract requires collateral capital as well.
 The irrational risk-philic sub-population doesn't have access to such large amounts of capital.
 (More precisely, such strategies are regulated so that margin is not arbitrarily available.)
 The one trading strategy available to everyone is to be long options contracts.
 The lack of a barrier to entry drives up their prices beyond fair value.

-To summarize, I have hinted at five strategies:
+To summarize, I have referenced five strategies:

 1. passive investing,
 2. active trading,